-Critical Illness Provisions - means that a teacher who becomes incapacitated as a result of a critical illness or serious physical injury may be granted extended paid sick leave in exceptional circumstances.
+Critical Illness Provisions - means that a special needs assistant who becomes incapacitated as a result of a critical illness or serious physical injury may be granted extended paid sick leave in exceptional circumstances.

-Dual Look Back - means where, for the calculation of pay, a teacher's sick leave record is initially reviewed over a four year rolling period and then reviewed over a one year rolling period.
+Dual Look Back - means where, for the calculation of pay, a special needs assistant's sick leave record is initially reviewed over a four year rolling period and then reviewed over a one year rolling period.